corgibytes/styleguide/content-style-guide/04-grammar-and-mechanics.html.md

 #### Dates

+Corgibytes uses the American date convention - Month/Day/Year.
 Spell out the day of the week and abbreviate the month, unless you’re just referring to the month or the month and the year.

 - Saturday, Jan.
 24
 - Saturday, Jan.
 24, 2015